frite/ansible-role-recon-wordlists/README.md

 Author Information
 ------------------

-e best way to reach out to me is through GH issues or ping me at [twitter](https://twitter.com/fr1t3).
+The best way to reach out to me is through GH issues or ping me at [twitter](https://twitter.com/fr1t3).